Learning How to Count, and Early Math Lessons

 You can use your different sizes of lids or caps to teach about big and small.
 Use the largest and smallest caps to teach about small and big.

-Use the 3 period lesson to introduce this concept.
+Use the 3 period lesson to introduce these concepts.

 More counting fun for older children.